 Credit Score Problems

-If your credit score has significantly decreased since the time you originally applied for your loans, refinancing may not be a good option for you.
-Because most private lenders determine your interest rate based on your creditworthiness, a significant reduction in your credit score would make it difficult to qualify for interest rates better than those you already have.
+If your credit score has decreased significantly since the time you originally applied for your loans, refinancing may not be a good option.
+Since most private lenders determine your interest rate based on your creditworthiness, a significant reduction in your credit score makes it difficult to qualify for interest rates better than those you already have.
 Rather than refinancing your student loans, you may want to consider a direct loan consolidation instead.

 Will I Save Money?

 Refinancing your student loans can potentially save you money, but that isn’t always the case.
-If you’ve already locked in at low rates or your credit has gotten significantly worse, you might not save any money at all.
-For comparison sake, we’ve got a a current list of Federal Stafford Loan Interest Rates below.
+If you’ve already locked in at low rates or your credit has gotten significantly worse, you might not save money at all.
+For comparison sake, here’s a current list of Federal Stafford Loan Interest Rates below.

 Interest Rates for Federal Stafford Loans

-Keeping in mind that you may lose the special privileges mentioned above, some lenders can offer rates much lower than what you may already have – especially if you’re willing to gamble on a variable rate.
+Keeping in mind that you may lose the special privileges mentioned above, some private lenders offer rates significantly lower than what you may already have – especially if you’re willing to gamble on a variable rate.
 Over the life of your loan, that could mean saving thousands of dollars in interest.

 Where to Refinance Student Loans